ahgroup/DSAIDE/auxilliary/to-do.md

 * Fix non-displaying of equations when using Rstudio viewer

-* Add a 'simulation running' message.
-This message should go away as soon as the simulation has finished and output has been displayed.
-Depending on how many lines of code this is, maybe turn it into a stand-alone function.
-But only do that if it doesn't make the code more complex.
+* Add a 'simulation running' message to all apps.
+See DSAIRM package

-* Improve plot displays, make figures, their look, size and placement better - switch to DSAIRM framework
+* Switch plot and text setup to DSAIRM framework

 * Continue streamlining code base to make it more general/modular/flexible